Need Help Now? Call 615-412-0172

 A word about a recent variation on conditioned crawlspaces.
 Sometimes the crawlspace is closed, a high quality vapor barrier is installed, and the supply duct has a dryer vent flapper installed on the HVAC system to blow into the crawlspace and positively pressurize the crawlspace.
 Seems like a good idea at first, but there are some potential problems.
 Nature seeks an equilibrium.
 Where is the area of least resistance to air pressure and radon gases when you positively pressurize a crawlspace?
 Could it be the dryer vent flapper in the air ducts, which introduces the crawlspace air to the lungs of your home or building.
 Hmmm.?
 Something to consider.

 So, to make a short story long, the absolutely most controlled and reliable crawlspace solution is to seal the foundation vents, install a high quality, low-permeance vapor barrier, and install a dehumidifier.
 This makes the crawlspace a semi-interior space, seals out the earth gases, and maintains a pressure-neutral condition.
 The downside is, a commercial dehumidifier is expensive, and expensive to operate.
-This option is also dependent on sophisticated equipment.
 And one thing you can count on is, equipment will eventually break.
 So, like any equipment, it must be monitored and inspected semi-annually, or at least annually.

 To schedule an inspection and get an estimate which matches your budget, goals and specific situation, call 615-412-0172.